 Reuse, section 20090(h) – recycling or other use of materials salvaged from waste, or produced by waste treatment, such as scrap metal, compost, and recycled chemicals, provided that discharges of residual wastes from recycling or treatment operations to land shall be according to applicable provisions of this division.

 Application of process solids (e.g., pomace, lees, settled pond solids) to land is also a beneficial reuse of this organic material as a soil amendment and source of plant nutrients.
+Onsite composting and reuse of process solids are encouraged.

 Fully enclosed units, section 20090(i) - waste treatment in fully enclosed facilities, such as tanks, or in concrete-lined facilities of limited areal extent, such as oil water separators designed, constructed, and operated according to American Petroleum Institute specifications.